The long and short chronological history of social media

 Year or period: 1994

-Each user would have their own avatar overlaid on a graphical backdrop.
-It is still in operation in one form or another, if you want to try it out.
+Each user would have their avatar overlaid on a graphical backdrop.
+If you want to try it out, it is still in operation in one form or another.

-6. Sixdegrees.com was the first true social media site
+6. Sixdegrees.com was the first genuine social media site

 Year or period: 1997

 The first recognizable social media site, SixDegrees.com, was born.
 This enabled users to upload profile pictures and connect with others.